-Under the UK system, developers act as the licensees for nuclear new build, with responsibility for arranging the financing, planning and regulatory approval for new plant.
+Under the UK regulatory system, developers act as the licensees for nuclear new build.
+They are responsible for arranging financing, and securing planning and regulatory approval for new power plants.

-EDF is proposing to build four EPR reactors in partnership with CGN (China General Nuclear Power Corporation), with the first two units now being built at Hinkley Point C, Somerset.
-EDF will also support CGN’s proposed development of the Hualong HPR1000 reactor at Bradwell, Essex.
+EDF is proposing to build four EPR reactors, with the first two units now under construction at Hinkley Point C, Somerset.

 EDF entered the UK nuclear generation market in 2009 with its acquisition of British Energy, which operated eight formerly state-owned nuclear power stations.
 UK utility group Centrica retains a 20 per cent stake in the existing stations, but withdrew from a proposed new build collaboration in 2013.

 EDF operates through a UK subsidiary called Nuclear New Build Generation Ltd (NNB GenCo).
 The venture is building two EPR generators at Hinkley Point, Somerset, and plans to build another two at Sizewell, Suffolk.
 The four reactors will have a total capacity of 6.4GWe.

 EDF made a positive final investment decision (FID) on Hinkley Point C in July 2016.
 The UK government subsequently confirmed its support and signed contracts in September 2016.

 Construction is now well underway on both reactors at Hinkley Point C, with the concrete base for the first reactor completed in June 2019, and the second in May 2020.
 As of January 2024, first electricity generation is expected between 2029 and 2031, with the second reactor expected to complete around two years after the first.